 You need to have two pieces of copper sheets.
 Similar in size.
 4-6 inch in width.
-Then clean both surfaces of both copper plates throughly.
+Then clean both surfaces of both copper plates thoroughly.
 Use a degreaser to remove any oils or grease from your copper sheet.
 Do not let the oil to react with the copper or to prevent oxidation from happening.
 You should also wear gloves to avoid getting oil from your skin on the copper.
-Also be sure to scrub the copper with steel wool or sandpaper to remove any corrosion.
+Also, be sure to scrub the copper with steel wool or sandpaper to remove any corrosion.

 As the copper heats up you can see varying shades of red, pink, purple, and possibly other colors.
 This is a sign that oxidation is taking place.
 Oh Great!
 Finally, you will notice that these colors are all being replaced by a black covering.
 This covering is cupric oxide.
 Once the whole sheet is covered in cupric oxide, allow it to cook at least thirty more minutes.
-Cooking the extra thirty minutes makes the it to break away from the copper very easily.
+Cooking the extra thirty minutes makes it break away from the copper very easily.

-When you are finished cooking the copper, turn the burner off.
+When you finish cooking the copper, turn the burner off.
 Leave the copper on the burner to cool.
 This allows the copper to cool very slowly.
-During the cooling process the copper and the cupric oxide layer shrink at different rates.
+During the cooling process, the copper and the cupric oxide layer shrink at different rates.
 As long as your cupric oxide layer is thick enough, this will result in the black cupric oxide flaking off and exposing the red cuprous oxide layer.

 Now let me prepare the electrolyte.
 Dissolving salt into the water will provide electrolytes that carry the current from the cuprous oxide layer to the clean copper sheet.
 An effective solution can be prepared from 1:3 salt to water ratio.
-Now, place the two copper plates in to the container.
-One is oxidised and other is clean copper.
+Now, place the two copper plates into the container.
+One is oxidized and the other is clean copper.

-When the sunlight hits the cuprous oxide layer, it causes electrons to be released.
+When the sunlight hits the cuprous oxide layer electrons release.
 The cuprous oxide is not conductive, but the electrons are able to move through the salt water to the conductive copper plate.
 This plate transfers the electrons to the wires.
 Don’t forget to Set your meter to read microamps.
 Now you can see A very small amount of current flowing through the multimeter.